Matt Mullenweg

 Matthew Charles Mullenweg (born January 11, 1984) is an American web developer and entrepreneur.
 He is known as a co-founder of the free and open-source web publishing software WordPress, and the founder of Automattic.

 Early life and education

 Mullenweg was born January 11, 1984, in Houston, Texas, to Chuck and Kathleen Mullenweg and grew up in the Willowbend neighborhood.
 His older sister was born in 1974.
 His father, who died in 2016, was a computer programmer who worked for Brown & Root, and encouraged his children to start using home computers at an early age.
-His mother was a stay-at-home parent.
+His mother was a stay-at-home mother.
 The Mullenwegs were raised Catholic.
 He attended Kinder High School for the Performing and Visual Arts, studying jazz and playing the saxophone.
 Mullenweg suffered from migraines as a child that forced him to miss extended periods of school.
 He attended the University of Houston for two years, studying philosophy and political science.
 He dropped out after his sophomore year in 2004 to work for CNET, which promised him that he could allocate time to the development of WordPress.